foopod/blog-3.0/_posts/2018-05-29-perspective.md

 description: Perspective is one of your main tools as a photographer.
 It's your opportunity to show the world what you see.
 ---

-I carry my camera everywhere with me now.
-Always on the lookout for interesting ways to look at things.
+My camera is always by my side these days.
+And I'm always on the lookout for interesting ways to look at things.
 The same things I look at everyday.

 ![](/public/images/2018-05-29-1-1024.jpg)

 The photo above is from a cafe called Rabbit.
-I main seating area is lofted above the kitchen, but I never once had a reason to lean over the edge and have a look down.
+The main seating area is lofted above the kitchen, but I never once had a reason to lean over the edge and have a look down.

 But now I do.